Tami Bensen is an intuitive artist.

 The advice she would like to give to other working artists is to “Trust yourself, don’t judge yourself.
 Be brave and trust the process.”

 Tami strives to share what she has learnt with others and has even started teaching Intuitive Art herself.
 She wants to change the way people think about art and give anyone accessibility to it as a meditative practice, as there are still so many who are afraid of their own creativity.

 Never miss a post.
-Join my mailing list + get our free eBook series!
+Join my mailing list!